 You might not have to do the baseboards, but it is always prudent to do so because you never know how much sound is bleeding through the bottom section.
 All you would need to seal would be between the floor and baseboards.

-Here is more into details into how these types of noise reduction compounds work by clicking here.
+Here are more into details into how these types of noise reduction compounds work by clicking here.

 Soundproof The Door